-Please read this notice carefully as it explains how CHG uses the personal information that you provide to us during any method of contact (for example, by email, phone, online forms and by using any of our services)
+Please read this notice carefully as it explains how Consensus Supported Services (a trading company under Caring Homes Group) uses the personal information that you provide to us during any method of contact (for example, by email, phone, online forms and by using any of our services).

 If you have any questions about this, please contact our Data Protection Officer (S. Sagoo) email@example.com.

 We process personal data about enquirers, residents, and individuals we support before, during and after their contact with us.
 This processing is required to support our business interests and to fulfil our legal and contractual obligations that are compliant with The General Data Protection Regulation (GDPR), UK Data Protection Act 2018 (DPA1018) and Caldicott Principles including guidance from the 10 data security standards, which include:

 - Providing services to our enquirers, residents, and individuals we support, recording what services we have provided;